 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

 The laws are still clear, however.
 Kansas does not have lenient marijuana laws.
-Authorities may overlook a couple plants, but they can’t overlook marijuana completely.
-There are no laws against a single plant, but there are laws against a single joint.
-If you do decide to grow a cannabis plant, it is a good idea to be very mindful of what you do with its harvest.
+Authorities may overlook a couple of plants, but they can’t overlook marijuana completely.
+There are no laws against a single plant, but there are laws against marijuana itself.

-Kansas is making an active effort to deter people from growing weed through financial penalties.
+Kansas also makes an active effort to deter people from growing weed through financial penalties.
 They do this via a marijuana tax.

-The tax makes it possible to collect money on any illegal marijuana activity – and is geared at reducing a ‘black market’ economy.
-While it is not legal to purchase of sell marijuana in Kansas, the tax ensures that the state is able to collect on some of those profits.
+The tax makes it possible to collect money on any illegal marijuana activity – and is geared at reducing a black market economy.
+While it is not legal to purchase or sell marijuana in Kansas, the tax ensures that the state is able to collect on some of those profits.

 Marijuana taxes supposedly can be paid without risk of prosecution, although there have been few stories of that actually being the case.
 Kansas charges $.40/gram of wet (live) plant and $.90/gram of the dry plant.

 The state’s drug tax does not condone the use of marijuana, but it does suggest an acknowledgment that people are consuming it.

 Is growing marijuana illegal in Kansas?
 Very much so.